hectorplinio/katas/README.md

 This exercise converts an array of objects where each object has a key and a value into a single object where the keys are the unique values of the original keys and the values are arrays of the associated values.

 For more details, please refer to the [README](src/convertToGroupedObject/README.md) inside the `src/convertToGroupedObject` directory.

+### Kata 14: countValueFrequency

+This exercise counts how many times each value of a specific property appears in an array of objects.

+For more details, please refer to the README inside the src/countValueFrequency directory.

 ## Development